prompt-executor-bedrock-client

 Features

-• Multi-Model Support: Access to models from multiple providers through a single API
+• Multi-Model Support: Access to 30+ models from 8 providers through a single API

 • Streaming Responses: Real-time token streaming for all supported models